gnudatalanguage/gdl/paper/paper.md

 There is an ongoing effort to maintain a GDL Jupyter kernel `gdl_kernel` providing GDL data analysis and plotting functionalities via familiar interactive notebook interface.
 `GDL` features a bi-directional Python bridge offering access to IDL/GDL code from Python and vice versa.
-`GDL` development has been started by Marc Schellens almost 20 years ago (commit history preserved on github dates back to 2004) and has since been continuesly carried out by an evolving team of volunteer contributors -- both freelance and affiliated with academic institutions.
+`GDL`, `GDLDE` and `gdl_kernel` are free/libre and open-source software released under the terms of the GNU General Public License v2.

-GDL, GDLDE and `gdl_kernel` are free/libre and open-source software released under the terms of the GNU General Public License v2.
+`GDL` development has been started by **Marc Schellens** almost 20 years ago (commit history preserved on github dates back to 2004) and has since been continuesly carried out by an evolving team of volunteer contributors -- both freelance and affiliated with academic institutions.

 `IDL` is a registered trademark of [L3HARRIS](http://l3harrisgeospatial.com).
 `PV-WAVE` is a product of [Perforce](http://perforce.com).